CodeLenz/Giffndof.jl/README.md

  end
 ```

-On is not constrained to impose a single type of excitation when using the discrete solution.
+One is not constrained to impose a single type of excitation when using the discrete solution.
 For example

 ```julia
 using Giffndof